Animated Flintlock Mechanism

 To prepare for firing, the cock is pulled back to the half-cock position.
 The tip of the sear engages the half-cock notch in the tumbler.
 The lock is safe in this half-cock position since pulling the trigger will not release the sear.

 In this position the pan is primed with gun-powder.
-The fissen, which incorporates the pan cover is then snapped shut.
-The fissen is held in place by the external fissen spring.
+The fizzen, which incorporates the pan cover, is then snapped shut.
+The fizzen is held in place by the external fizzen spring.
 The pistol may be safely carried and handled in this loaded, half-cock state.

 To enable firing, the cock is pulled back further until the sear engages with the second step in the tumbler.
 The lock is now cocked.

-To fire the pistol, the trigger is pulled which lifts the back of the sear.
+To fire the pistol, the trigger (not shown) rests against a projection at the rear of the sear.
+When the trigger is pulled its lifts the back of the sear.
 The sear tip slides off the tumbler.
 The tumbler is now free to rapidly rotate under the force of the main spring.
-The flint in the cock strikes the fissen generating sparks of red hot metal.
-The fissen pivots backwards as it's stuck, exposing the pan to the shower of sparks.
+The flint in the cock strikes the fizzen generating sparks of red hot metal as it scrapes down the fizzen face.
+The fizzen pivots backwards as it is stuck, exposing the pan to the shower of sparks.
 The motion of the cock is arrested by the shoulder of the cock hitting the top of the lock plate.